 * What has happened in the two years since our previous panel discussion?

 * What are some of the key projects and / or initiatives in the pipeline for the next two or so years?

 * What are some of the key challenges facing Brisbane in its delivery of the 2032 Games, and how can member firms be involved in overcoming them?

 * How can member firms support Indigenous businesses, SMEs and social enterprises to be involved and more.

-Following the panel discussion, please join us for wine tasting with Baume Fine Wines.
+To end the evening, please join us for wine tasting with Baume Fine Wines.
 Network with your peers while tasting a selection of beautifully balanced sparkling, white, rosé and red wines.